tueimage/8qa01/README.md

 * The final assignment is also concluded with a "presentation", which is a YouTube movie of 3 minutes.
 Some tips are here: https://github.com/tueimage/8qa01/blob/master/tips_presentation.md

+## Tips from previous years

+Here are some tips that students of previous years gave for you!

+*“Don’t spend too long on literature in the beginning” *“Make a plan, especially for time away from campus” *“Start coding early”
+*“Don’t be afraid to try things out”
+*“You can do it even if nobody has programmed before!”